lmcai/ZOO_BOT_Comparative_genomics/Lab1_Building_phylogeny/README.md

 - primates.fasta.ckp.gz			#check point file if you need to resume the run
 ```

-2. Look at `primates.fasta.log`, look for the following information
+3. Look at `primates.fasta.log`, look for the following information

 a.
 How many taxa and characters are in this fasta file?
 How many of them are parsimony-informative?
 How many singleton?
 ```
 ANS: Alignment has 12 sequences with 898 sites.
 367 parsimony-informative, 154 singleton sites.
 ```
 b.
 If no models are specified by `-m`, IQ-TREE performs ModelFinder.
 What does ModelFinder do?
 Comparing the scores between `JC+I+R3` and `F81+F+I+G4` from the log file, which model is better?
 Why?
-What is the best model selected under the AIC, AICc, and BIC criteria?
-Why are they different?
+How is the best model selected (what are AIC, AICc, and BIC criteria)?
 ```
 ANS: ModelFinder tries to identify the best-fitting subsitution model.
 To compare `JC+I+R3` and `F81+F+I+G4`, locate their coresponding lines: